OICR/softeng-blog/_posts/minh_ha/2020-08-15-Argo-gateway.md

 The more dramatic change happened on the front-end.
 Here, we have once again opted for Apollo.
 While Apollo was not the only option technically (since any GraphQL client, or none would have done), we chose it for its large community support.

 It was not without skepticism at first to rely on Apollo's cache store given the earlier reliance on local state.
 But we gave Apollo Client a try, and were pleasant to find that the cache store did not result in any of the problem that we feared.
 By designing our API to automatically return the new data that was written after a write event (a **"mutation"** in GraphQL language), our cache update was automatically handled by the Apollo Client.
-Because the cache store was global, any change that resulted from a mutation done by one component would automatically reflect in the rest of the UI, without a need for any side effect management solution.
+Because the cache store was global, any change that resulted from a mutation done by one component would automatically reflect in the rest of the UI, without any additional code from our application to manage this update.

 Ultimately this removed the need for us to manage back-end data in the UI as application state entirely.
 We were no longer faced with the dilemma between global vs local state.
 Data requirements of each component could be collocated with the rendering logic without risking big refactors down the road.
 Data update can happen automatically without any boiler plate code to write.
 We get the best of both worlds when it comes to developer experience.
 Once we mentally think of the Apollo cache store for what it is (a dumb cache store, rather than a smart application state store), then backend data was no longer something our application code had to manage.

 With backend data no longer needed to be managed by our application code, we found the remaining state management need to be too little to justify a large tool.
-For our products at least, it's very rare (or impossible) to find a feature that needs to be persisted globally while the user is on the site, but gone once they leave.
-Since all back-end data and side effect are handled by Apollo at the framework level, everything else can be managed with local state like our past preference.
+For our products at least, it's very rare to find a feature that needs to be persisted globally while the user is on the site, but gone once they leave.
+Since all back-end data and side effect are handled by Apollo at the framework level, everything else can be managed with simple local states.
 Freed from maintaning duplicate implementation and constant refactoring to integrate individual features, we could invest our front-end development effort into the [@icgc-argo/uikit](https://www.npmjs.com/package/@icgc-argo/uikit) library.

 # Is it perfect?